DakshaG001/dakshaggCSP_2025/navigation/finaltri3.md

 Unique Qualities Learned:

-Throughout these projects, I developed several unique qualities that helped me grow both technically and as a team member.
-I learned how to combine multiple APIs to build more complex applications and significantly improved my UI design skills.
-I started with creating simple projects, moved on to building interactive games, and eventually developed a feature that integrated machine learning and AI to solve real-world problems.
-My roles evolved as well.
-In the first project, I contributed as a developer, learning the basics of collaboration and coding.
-In the second project, I stepped up as a project lead and Scrum Master, keeping the team organized and focused on our goals.
-By the third project, I was fully involved in all aspects from planning to development and worked closely with my teammates to create a truly useful product.
+- **Personal and Technical Growth**:
+  - Developed unique qualities that supported both technical and team-based growth
+  - Learned to combine multiple APIs to build complex applications
+  - Improved UI design skills significantly

+- **Progression of Projects**:
+  - Began with creating simple projects
+  - Advanced to building interactive games
+  - Eventually developed a feature using machine learning and AI to address real-world problems

+- **Evolving Roles**:
+  - **First project**: Contributed as a developer, learning collaboration and foundational coding skills
+  - **Second project**: Took on the role of project lead and Scrum Master, ensuring team organization and goal alignment
+  - **Third project**: Fully involved in all stages — from planning to development — collaborating closely with teammates to build a meaningful and useful product

 ## Issues, Prs, Commits: [link](https://pages.opencodingsociety.com/login)